What is a Virtual Assistant Client Agreement?

 You should always have a contract signed before you start a new virtual assistant job for a client.

-Our template has been specifically drafted for Virtual Assistants and clearly sets out the legal relationship between you and your clients.
-You need a proper written contract to enforce your rights and make sure your business is legally covered in case there is ever a dispute.
+A contract will help set the ground rules in black and white so everyone is clear on their obligations and how everything will work.
+You need a proper written contract to enforce your rights and make sure your business is legally protected in case there is ever a dispute.

-Our Virtual Assistant Client Agreement will help avoid misunderstandings, late payments and scope creep.
+Our Virtual Assistant Client Agreement will help you avoid misunderstandings, late payments and scope creep.